-The lumbar discs are tough structures.
-Nevertheless, wear and tear from normal life can cause discs to break down and lead to low back osteoarthritis.
-In the spine, osteoarthritis is called spondylosis.
-It is essentially the same degenerative process that leads to arthritis of the hip and knee joints.
+The lumbar discs are tough structures, but wear and tear from normal life can cause discs to break down and lead to low back osteoarthritis (spondylosis).
 The degenerative process can lead to significant changes in the lumbar spine anatomy.
 These changes can cause low back pain or leg symptoms because of:

 The degenerative process in the lumbar spine includes distinct characteristics.
 Some or all characteristics may be present.